keshavdewan/8-Weeks-SQL-Challenge/Case Study 3 - Foodie-Fi/Foodie-Fi.md

 ## 4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?
 _Approach taken_
--	ALthough subquery would have been a smaller approach, but I would like to apply CTEs here so as to give a better understanding of the case
+-	Although subquery would have been a smaller approach, but I would like to apply CTEs here so as to give a better understanding of the case
 -	`total_customer` CTE - counts the total distinct customers from the `subscriptions` table
 -	`churned_customers` CTE - counts distinct customers with plan_id = 4
 -	ROUND((100* `churned` / `total`),1) - computes the percentage and rounds it to 1 place